How to fix iPhone Force Restart not working – easy guide (Updated)

 3. Lastly, press and hold the side button until the Apple logo appears, and then release;

-Let’s now look into the reasons why your iPhone won’t force restart.
+Let’s now look into why your iPhone won’t force restart.

 The common reasons why your iPhone Force Restart not working